Ichchhie/Ichchhie/README.md

-👋 Hi, I’m Ichchha, an Erasmus Mundus Joint Masters SE4GD(Software Engineering for Green Deal) student graduating this summer.
+👋 Hi, I’m Ichchha, an Erasmus Mundus Joint Masters SE4GD(Software Engineering for Green Deal) student graduating this summer 2025.
 - 🌱 I’m looking for graduate roles in software engineering (preferred mobile-based).
 - 👀 I’m currently learning Kotlin to build Android-based projects but I have done projects using Python and android/Java and Kotlin Multiplatform.
 - 💞️ I love nature walks, yoga, traveling, and clicking an immense amount of pictures.